oslokommune/okctl/docs/rfc/0002-git-commit-messages.md

 -->

 Git commit messages found on the **master** branch should in **most cases** link to an issue, giving context to the commit.
-The issue can be a Github issue number or URL to Trello issue.
-Trello issue number is unfortunately not enough, as there is no known way to quickly find a Trello issue given the issue number only.
+The issue can be a `#`followed by Github issue number or `KM-` followed by a Trello card number.

 Github issue number must be an issue or pull request (PR) identifier, so that anyone can put this message into the URL `https://github.com/oslokommune/okctl/issues/<Github issue number>`.
 (Github automatically forwards to PR if issue is a